Why I should pay for Studio 1 while there are several other programs available for free?

 Native Tmate - Tmate 2 controller support (available in any virtual receiver)

 Screen setups can be saved as workspaces (up to 10 for each instance)

 Just compare the above features with those offered by some free programs and judge yourself.

 Third and last question: why Studio 1 is not free?

-Well, Studio 1 is our full time job and so far, the result of 2.5 years of development; customers have a quick support by email and free upgrades up to the next major release.
-Studio 1 is constantly developed by SDR Application which is a company, not an individual, with all the relative benefits.
+Well, Studio 1 is our full time job and so far, the result of 5 years of development; customers have a quick support by email and free upgrades up to the next major release.
 The money earned from Studio 1 sales serves to cover development costs.

 We hope that all the above will clarify many aspects of Studio 1 for good.